fsteff/hyperdb/README.md

   map: node => mappedNode, // map nodes before returning them
   reduce: (a, b) => someNode, // reduce the nodes array before returning it
   firstNode: false, // set to true to reduce the nodes array to the first node in it
-  valueEncoding: 'binary' // set the value encoding of the db }
+  valueEncoding: 'binary', // set the value encoding of the db
+  cryptoBooks: {} // key-value-pairs of feed keys and instances of hypercore-encrypted/libs/CryptoBook }
 ```